8go/TrezorPass/README.md

   * upon requesting password decryption, user sees on Trezor's display decryption of which password group is requested before confirmation
   * export of passwords to a CSV file is possible, also requires explicit button confirmation
-  * import of passwords from a CSV file is possible, allowing migratin from other password managers
+  * import of passwords from a CSV file is possible, allowing migration from other password managers
-  * a backup function for backing up the encrypted password database is provided
+  * a backup function for backing up the encrypted password database is provided for convenience
   * 10 seconds after copying a password to the clipboard the clipboard is automatically cleared again
   * if Trezor is lost, recovery from seed on a new Trezor and using the same password will also recover encrypted password database (in theory recovery